-&lt;sup>1 Note: only the duty to eliminate discrimination applies to marriage and civil partnership.
+1 Note: only the duty to eliminate discrimination applies to marriage and civil partnership.
 There is no need to have regard to advancing equality or opportunity or fostering good relations in this respect.

-information/feedback from equality groups or other stakeholders, involvement or research with equality groups or individuals, equality monitoring data, service monitoring data, information for other similar policies/practices, staff surveys, research reports, demographic information, audit, inspection or management reports and recommendations.
+3. What evidence is available about the needs of relevant equality groups?
+E.g. information/feedback from equality groups or other stakeholders, involvement or research with equality groups or individuals, equality monitoring data, service monitoring data, information for other similar policies/practices, staff surveys, research reports, demographic information, audit, inspection or management reports and recommendations.
 Where are the gaps in evidence?
 If there is insufficient information to properly assess the policy, how will this be addressed?
 If information cannot be gathered now, consider building monitoring into the plans for implementation/review of the policy/practice.
 Note: the resources put into collecting evidence should be proportionate to the relevance of the policy/practice to equality.

-The Disability Information Officer within IS will perform hands on testing of the mobile interfaces to check their accessibility to disabled users.
+The Disability Information Officer within IS has performed hands on testing of the interfaces to check their accessibility to disabled users.
 All issues reported will be dealt with by the project wherever possible; all feedback will be monitored and acted on as appropriate.
-Current University statistics show that 9.3% of the student population at the University consider themselves disabled (3,079 students).
+Current University statistics show that over 10% of the student population at the University consider themselves disabled (3644 students in academic year 2016/17 - the statistics for 2017/18 will not be available until July).
+We have consulted with the Student Disability Service about this change.
+There were in 2015/2016 there were 2.9% of staff who had declared a disability which we recognises this is exceedingly low and we would expect the real number to be much higher.
 At this stage we feel we have sufficient evidence to proceed.